romeorizzi/TALight/README.md

 </details>

-Either way and again, you can check that the `TAlight` commands are now directly accessible with
+Either way and again, you can check that the `TALight` commands are now directly accessible with

 ```bash
 rtal --help